-Another brilliant red lotus in the Chinese City Series by Master Ding Yueshueng, Chinese Red Zunyi has rounded petals around a golden receptacle and dark, lush green leaves.
+Another brilliant red lotus in the Chinese City Series by Master Ding Yueshueng, Red Zunyi has rounded petals around a golden receptacle and dark, lush green leaves.
 Zunyi produces a more compact plant and is perfectly suited for growing in slightly smaller spaces than all of the other in the Red City Series other than Shanghai which is a medium-sized lotus.
-Also, notice the picture of the older flower beside the red seed pod.
-These pods can be removed and used in dried flower arrangements to add a pop of color for a few weeks (they will eventually turn brown).
+Red seed pods can be removed and used in dried flower arrangements to add a pop of color for a few weeks (they will eventually turn brown).

 Flower Color: Brilliant Red

 Flower Type: Single or Few Petal, less than 20 petals

 HOW TO FERTILIZE LOTUS

 For conventional fertilizer (tablets or loose prills) which releases quickly when water is added:

 Wait until the lotus plant has several floating leaves or begins to put up aerial leaves before adding fertilizer.

 Choose a good fertilizer such as Waterlily World Tablets, Pondtabbs or Landon’s Aquatic Fertilizer and follow the instructions carefully.
 The amount of fertilizer to use is usually based on the size of the pot and the amount of soil in the pot.
 For example, most of the small tablets are added at a ratio of 1-2 tablets per gallon of soil in the pot.
 Once the lotus has started to grow vigorously tablets can be added every 2-3 weeks.
 Stop fertilizing in late summer to allow the lotus to use up all the fertilizer in the pot before going dormant.
 This encourages the lotus to form better rhizomes.

 For SLOW-RELEASE FERTILIZER like Nutricote 14-4-14, 100 day fertilizer: